microsoft/KqlTools/Doc/Winlog.md

 # WinLog

 This input option allows you to filter the OS or application logs you see in EventVwr.
 It can also be used with log file(s) on disk (e.g. file(s) copied from another machine).
+You can watch a demonstration of using Real-Time KQL for WinLog [here].

 Jump To: